Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 • Fish (but on some days of fasting it is allowed).

-• Eggs, as well as the products in which they are included.
+• Eggs, as well as products that contain them.

 • Dairy products, butter, dairy products, sour cream, cheeses.